 Change is both personal and universal.
 Everyone goes through changes and transformations.
 We are born.
 We grow old.
 What sets us apart is how we experience change.
 1. Personality of Change How we perceive the world has a significant impact on how we experience change.
 Type A vs. Type B Individuals with a Type A...
 Continue Reading →

-Original Source: The Drive Magazine Time and Energy Management When I was a kid, my mom set the egg timer for almost everything we did.
+Time and Energy Management When I was a kid, my mom set a timer for almost everything we did.
 Whether it was how long we spent doing our homework, weeding the garden, watching television, or complaining about life’s challenges.
-1. Passing versus Permanent Difficulties Setting a time limit helped...
+1. Passing versus Permanent Difficulties Setting time limits helped us understand that nothing lasts forever, good...
 Continue Reading →

 Today’s story begins in the middle of a spin class.
 The point in time where you feel like giving up the most.
 Because the middle is always the hardest.
 Whether it be the middle of a semester, the middle of a week, or the middle of a pandemic.
 It was thirty minutes into class, and...
 Continue Reading →